-The environment for CEOs continues to change as stakeholder demands increase and market volatility persists.
+The environment for Chief Executive Officers (CEOs) continues to change as stakeholder demands increase and market volatility persists.
 The need strong leadership is more critical than ever.

 1. CEO Turnover

 It’s no surprise that the CEO turnover in 2022 at 17.1% was lower than the 10-year-average of 18.3%, given high turnover in recent years.
 Specifically, 2019 saw a rate of 26.8%, the highest turnover since the peak of the global financial crisis in 2008, and 22.5% in 2021, following the upheaval caused by Covid-19.

 As in previous reports, we’ve compared CEO turnover across four key segments of the UK financial services market: retail and SME banking, general insurance, life, pensions and retirement and wealth and asset management.
 Where a company operates in more than one segment, we’ve included that company in all segments in which it operates.

 Retail and SME Banking